flinnthebin/rust/study/notes.md

 Nothing is wiped.
 Until the FILE entry is overwritten, the the data is still stored in the same location pointed at by $DATA

+# Fle Slack

+File Slack Occurs because data can only be allocated to files at the Cluster level.
+If a file does not fill the entire cluster, the remaining “slack” may contain residual or hidden data.
+This is also known as Drive Slack.

+# Registry Hives

+• SAM – Security Accounts Manager, contains user and group membership info.
+• SYSTEM – contains information about the Windows system setup, the list of currently mounted devices containing a filesystem, configurations for system hardware drivers and services running on the local system.
+• SOFTWARE - contains software and Windows settings.
+It is mostly modified by application and system installers
+• SECURITY - The kernel will access it to read and enforce the security policy applicable to the current user and all applications or operations executed by this user.
+The is also a per user hive
+• NTUSER.dat

+# USB Drives

+Under the SYSTEM hive, the USBSTOR key contains a subkey for each USB device plugged into the system
+    - USB ClassGUID
+    - Manufacturer Name, Friendly Device Name
+    - Serial Number

+Plug and Play Log - C:\Windows\setupapi.log

+# Linkfiles

+Linkfiles are small “shortcut” files used by windows for features such as “Recents”.
+They frequently get created when a file is opened from Windows Explorer.
+They typically have an “lnk” file extention, can can contain information such as:
+- The orginal path and filename of file, including the drive letter, or network path.
+- The timestamps of the target file (in addition to its own timestamps)
+- For external drives, the volume serial number of the drive.

+# Prefetch

+The Prefetch folder was introduced in Windows XP, and was designed to speed up the application startup process.
+The Prefetch folder is located at C:\Windows\Prefetch Each prefetch file contains:
+- The name of the executable
+- Unicode list of DLLs used by that executable
+- A count of how many times the executable has been run
+- A timestamp indicating the last time the program was run.

+# Memory Analytics

+(1) Investigate running processes
+(2) Identify suspicious file handles, DLLs
+(3) Observe network traffic/ports
+(4) Identify code injection
+(5) Investigate possible root kits
+(6) Export for further analysis

+vol -f <file> windows.pslist or windows.pstree

+#